Skip to main content

 logged_in_salt: 'as well, but you take special care',

-nonce_salt: 'so they are not saved to your chef-server.',
+nonce_salt: 'so they're not saved to your chef-server.',

 allow_multisite: 'false'